-- “Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Virtuoso in the U.S. from the EU, and (iii) recorded in any form.
+- “Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Virtuoso in the U.S. from the EU, UK or Switzerland, and (iii) recorded in any form.

 - “Privacy Shield Principles” means the Principles and Supplemental Principles of the Privacy Shield.